Philip Barbour chaired the 1830 convention that revised Virginia's constitution for the first time

 Western counties exerted pressure for revising the 1776 constitution, or replacing it.
 When it became clear that the 1830 census would reveal the continuing population shift to the west, eastern leaders finally agreed to allow a vote on whether to hold a constitutional convention.
 The vote was 21,896 to 16,646 in favor.

 Each of the 24 State Senate districts was entitled to send four representatives to the convention, which met between October 5, 1829 - January 15, 1830.
-Former president James Madison, who had participated in the 1787 convention that drafted the US Constitution, was a delegate.1
+When the Capitol was occupied by meetings of the General Assembly, the delegates met in the First Baptist Church.
+James Madison, who had participated in the 1787 convention that drafted the US Constitution and served as President of the United States between 1808-1816, was the most famous delegate in 1830.1

 Since there was no authority to amend the 1776 document, the convention wrote a new constitution.
 It was submitted to the voters and approved in 1830.